Exclusive Interview: Jamil Qureshi - Performance Coach, Psychologist & Co-Founder Of 'We Do Things Differently'

 Q: What are you most proud of?

 “It's very difficult to be most proud of anything because I have such variety in my work - I'm really lucky.
-Having worked with very good musicians, and with NASA astronauts, blue chip companies and very successful sports teams, there's such variety that it's almost hard to compare them.
-Success in one area isn't necessarily comparable in regard to success with another client.
+Having worked with very good musicians, and with NASA astronauts, blue-chip companies and very successful sports teams, there's such variety that it's almost hard to compare them.
+Success in one area isn't necessarily comparable regarding success with another client.
 So, I think what I'm most proud of is the variety of my work.”

 Q: What is the difference between psychology in sport and psychology in business?